losrobbos/file-upload-guide/README.md

 * Load the .env at the top of your server.js file (if not done already):  `require("dotenv").config() `

+* Adapt the JSON upload limit in your JSON body parser middleware.
+The default upload limit is 100KB!
+  * So in order to allow e.g. uploads of 1MB of data, state: `app.use( express.json({ limit: '1MB' })`

 * Adapt your model where you wanna store an image URL
   * Example User Model: add a field "avatar_url" (String)